The Ultimate Saint Jean Pied de Port France Pilgrim Guide (2025)

 Last Minute Supplies in Saint Jean Pied de Port

 Preparing for the Camino means that you won’t be carrying much, just the essentials.
 Here’s my actual Camino packing list for the Camino Frances, which I walked in August and September.
+I’ve used a similar packing list for the Camino Portuguese Central Way and the eleven other Camino routes I’ve walked.

 St Jean Pied de Port Outdoor Gear Stores

-Maya Sport has everything you could possibly need at a fair price.
+✔ Maya Sport has everything you could possibly need at a fair price.

-Boutique du Pelerin Pilgrim’s shop is on the main street with a wide selection of last-minute gear
+✔ Boutique du Pelerin Pilgrim’s shop is on the main street with a wide selection of last-minute gear

-There are plenty of small local shops on Rue de la Citadelle that sell walking sticks, hats, trinkets, and of course the famous shell that most pilgrims choose to carry.
+There are plenty of small local shops on Rue de la Citadelle that sell walking sticks, hats, trinkets, and, of course, the famous shell that most pilgrims choose to carry.

 St Jean Pied de Port Grocery Stores